Rule, Britannia!

 "Rule, Britannia!" is a British patriotic song, originating from the 1740 poem "Rule, Britannia" by James Thomson and set to music by Thomas Arne in the same year.
-It is most strongly associated with the Royal Navy, but is also used by the British Army.
+It is most strongly associated with the Royal Navy but is also used by the British Army.

 Alfred

 The song was originally the final musical number in Thomas Arne's Alfred, a masque about Alfred the Great, co-written by James Thomson and David Mallet and first performed at Cliveden, the country home of Frederick, Prince of Wales, on 1 August 1740.

 The work was initially devised to commemorate the accession of Frederick's grandfather George I and the birthday of the Princess Augusta.

-Lyrics
+Original lyrics

 This version is taken from The Works of James Thomson by James Thomson, Published 1763, Vol II, p.
 191, which includes the entire text of Alfred.